hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 		# ringos list-disks -n <Proxy node IP address>

-	The following sample displays the list of disk available on the Proxy node **192.0.2.22**.
+	The following sample displays the lists of disk available on the Proxy node **192.0.2.22**.

 				+----------+------------+
 				| disk     | size       |